especies

 groups.
 Because they feed on algae that would

-otherwise smother the reef, parrotfish are important
+otherwise smother the reef, parrotfish are

-for the overall health of the reef.
+important for the overall health of the reef.

 Parrotfish social-sexual development can be

 complicated.
-As with grouper, males have a harem
+As with grouper, males have a

-born males.
-Females & juveniles are drab colored
+individuals are also born males.
+Females &

-and only take on vivid tones as they become adult
+tones as they become adult males.
+This allows

-males.
-This allows younger males to infiltrate the
+younger males to infiltrate the harem by

-of these reproductive habits may vary not only from
+these reproductive habits may vary not only

-according to geographical location.
+species according to geographical location.

 Because night-predators are guided by scent,